ianbsmythe/final-project-innovation-collective/README.md

 ### MVP2

-- Search functionality for chat groups based on location and interests
+- Functionality for chat groups based on location and interests

 ### MVP3